jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) where service is effected in accordance with subsection (1)﻿(a), the time when the summons or other document is personally delivered to the agent of the ship or brought to that agent's attention, as the case may be; or
   (b) where service is effected in accordance with subsection (1)﻿(b), the time when the letter would have been delivered to the agent of the ship in the ordinary course of post.
 (4) In this section,—
-  - **District Court Judge** means a District Court Judge appointed under the District Courts Act 1947
+  - **District Court Judge** means a District Court Judge appointed under the District Court Act 2016
   - **Justice** has the same meaning as in section 2 of the Justice of the Peace Act 1957
   - **Registrar** has the same meaning as in section 2(1) of the Criminal Procedure Act 2011.